 Industrial processes typically use small clumps of precious metal five to 10 nanometers wide on supports to make a catalyst.
 The Tufts scientists scattered single atoms of palladium less than half a nanometer wide onto a copper support.
 With palladium costing about $650 per ounce, the single atom alloy approach offers big cost savings.

-"The we're looking at with smaller amounts of palladium use less energy and yield less chemical byproduct waste, hence they're better for the environment," said Sykes.
+"The chemical reactions we're looking at with smaller amounts of palladium use less energy and yield less chemical byproduct waste, hence they're better for the environment," said Sykes.
 "These reactions are also more cost-effective because we're working with single atoms of precious metals, which is therefore much cheaper than big clusters of the material.
 Given that hydrogenation reactions are carried out on a scale of millions of tons per year, there is great potential for this new and less expensive type of catalytic surface."

 For this research the Tufts team heated very small amounts of palladium to almost 1,000°C. At that temperature individual atoms evaporated and embedded themselves on the copper surface about three inches away.